wgalbreath/hw_03/README.md

 Modify your `README.md` file to include instructions and examples on how to use the `--csv` flag.

-If you would like to generate a .csv file instead of a .json file, all you need to do in the terminal is add the `--csv` tag.
+<br> If you would like to generate a .csv file instead of a .json file, all you need to do in the terminal is add the `--csv` tag.
 So, for example, the command line will look like: `python3 ebay-dl.py "spanish textbooks" --csv`.
 On the other hand, if you just need a .json file, you do not have to add anything after the keyword you are scraping for (i.e. `python3 ebay-dl.py "spanish textbooks"`)